 A master's degree cannot be completed in less than one academic year.
-After the candidate first enrolls in a graduate program, all work for that program must be completed within six (6) years, including the comprehensive examination(s) and internship.
+After the candidate first enrolls in a graduate program, all work for that program must be completed within six (6) years, including the internship, comprehensive assessment.

 COURSES TAKEN IN TRANSFER